Technigo/project-express-api/README.md

 ✓ Accept filters via query parameters to filter the data you return from endpoints which return an array of data.

-✓ Create some empty/dummy endpoints which could contain more complex operations in the future.
-Find good names for them (think back to the labs).

 ✓ Build a frontend which uses your API in some way to show the data in a nice way

 ## View it live